ministryofjustice/send-legal-mail-to-prisons-api/README.md

 `docker-compose up`

+See `http://localhost:8080/health` to check the app is running.

 ### Running the app for development - Intellij
 First start the dependent containers with command:

-`docker-compose up send-legal-mail-api-db send-legal-mail-api-cache mailcatcher localstack`
+`docker-compose up send-legal-mail-api-db send-legal-mail-api-cache mailcatcher localstack wiremock`

 In Intellij find the Run Configuration for Spring Boot called SendLegalMailToPrisonsApi.
 In the `ActiveProfiles` section enter `dev,stdout`.